chtoucas/Narvalo.NET/docs/Guidelines.md

 In general, we follow the [guidelines](https://github.com/dotnet/corefx/wiki/Coding-style) from the .NET team with few differences:
 - Namespace imports should be specified at the top of the file, _inside_ the namespace declarations.
+  In case of namespace conflict, use the 'global::' prefix.
 - Do not use language keywords for methods calls (i.e. `Int32.Parse` instead of `int.Parse`).
 - Do not use PascalCasing to name private constants (i.e `MY_PRIVATE_CONSTANT` instead of `MyPrivateConstant`).